sparecycles/sparecycles.github.src/README.markdown

-adam-f.github.src
+sparecycles.github.src
 =================

-This is the source for http://adam-f.github.com
+This is the source for http://sparecycles.github.io

 * Edit the (haml) sources in ./source/
 * Change how it generates in ./generate